ranfysvalle02/explainable-ml/README.md

     Positive       0.83      1.00      0.91         5
 ```

-The model achieved **90% accuracy**, indicating that it performs well in predicting the sentiment of movie reviews.
+In this example, the model achieved **90% accuracy**, indicating that it performs well in predicting the sentiment of movie reviews.

 ---